DSC-UIUC/rbay-backend/README.md

 <a name="selectapplicantforposting" id="selectapplicantforposting"></a>
 **POST /selectApplicantForPosting**

 Selects an applicant for the given posting created by the user with their valid `idToken`.
 If `idToken` is invalid or expired, this call fails.
 Given applicant must have applied for the posting and the posting must still be open.
 This endpoint will NOT close the posting.
+This will move the applicant from the postings applicants field to selected_applicants field.

 Request Body (JSON):